Credits required

 How to apply

 The Department of Fisheries, Wildlife, and Conservation Sciences strongly recommends that prospective PSM students first enroll in either the fisheries management or wildlife management graduate certificate programs.
-Starting with the graduate certificate program allows you to determine that online learning is a good fit, and allows you time to take the GRE and to find a faculty advisor for the PSMFWA program.
+Please contact the PSMFWA program coordinator about starting in other graduate certificate programs offered at OSU.
+Starting with the graduate certificate program allows you to determine if online learning is a good fit for you, and allows you time to find a faculty advisor for the PSMFWA program.

-If you are currently enrolled in a graduate certificate program at Oregon State, you should contact the coordinator of that program about how to submit an application to the PSMFWA program.
+If you are currently enrolled in a graduate certificate program at Oregon State, you should contact the PSMFWA program coordinator about how to submit an application to the PSMFWA program.

 Login